carlesanton/JSCombine24/README.md

 ## FPS
 - `desired_frame_rate`: desired frame rate.
+- `showFPS`: flag to choose if FPS are computed and displayed on screen.

 ## Image Processing Variables
 - `workingImageWidth`: The width of the image used for processing before being displayed on the canvas.
 It's smaller than `artworkWidth` to allow for more detailed manipulation.